This article was last updated by on

 • Let the seeds rest in bright indirect sunlight, or use grow lights a few inches away from the seeds.

-• Maintain constant temperature around 55 to 65°F and humidity above 50%.
+• Maintain a constant temperature of around 55 to 65°F and humidity above 50%.
 Seeds won’t germinate if the temperature falls too low.

 • Use a heating pad under the tray if you live in a colder region to maintain a stable temperature.